Line

 # Primary Axis

-To add a primary axis to separate the labels from the chart itself use the .show-primary-axis
+To add a primary axis, separating the labels from the data, use the .show-primary-axis class.

 <table class="charts-css line show-primary-axis">